Step 8: Apply for Scholarships

 CCU recognizes that not all students who want to participate in education abroad are financially able to do so; however, this is often because students are unwilling to consider more affordable program options and/or do not give themselves enough time to apply for financial aid, loans and multiple scholarships.
 Funding is available, but students have to find it and plan far enough in advance to meet application deadlines.

-To assist with what may be a challenging transition from your life in the U.S., CCU is committed to do the following:
+To assist with keeping international education affordable, CCU is committed to do the following:

 - Invite all eligible education abroad students to apply for the CCU Education Abroad Scholarships.